 A few weeks ago we talked on Wifey Wednesday about a rather embarrassing, and distressing, problem.
 What do you do when you find yourself “too loose” after childbirth?
 You’ve pushed out some babies, and your vagina doesn’t seem to push back anymore.
-You’re not enjoying sex as much now, and neither is your husband.
+You feel like your vagina is too loose, and you’re not enjoying sex as much now.
+And neither is your husband!

 We talked about some strategies, and a few physiotherapists weighed in in the comments and gave some really useful suggestions.
 I just wanted to write a quick post and follow up with some of what they said, as well as with some more resources that I’ve found.
 But if you missed the original post on dealing with sex when you’re too loose, read it first.

 The physiotherapists agree that Kegel exercises are the best therapy.
 Squeeze and relax while you’re peeing to stop the flow just to get used to what a Kegel squeeze feels like.
 Make sure you don’t get too used to doing these Kegels while you’re peeing, though, or you could inadvertently cause a bladder infection by failing to empty your bladder all the way.